designstem/fachwerk/README.md

 ### Custom project

 There are may cases you want a full control how the framework is set up.
-Here is more or less how `fachwerk()` function works, you can do the same for your project, just replace your index.js with this:
+Just replace your index.js with this:

 ##### index.js